SeanMXD/BHRM-Studio/README.md

 - Ensure keyboard navigation works for all controls.
 - Add high-contrast or colorblind-friendly color schemes.

+### Developer Note: Wireframe/Solid Mode Persistence

+When updating or re-plotting points, the code spot-checks the representation mode (wireframe or solid) of the first actor and applies it to all new actors.
+This ensures that if the user toggles wireframe/solid mode in the PyVista window (e.g., by pressing `W` or `S`), the chosen mode persists across re-renders.

+**Technical note:**
+PyVista/VTK does not provide a global "representation mode" for the entire window; the mode is stored per actor.
+The code checks the first actor as a proxy for the current mode.
+If you want full UI synchronization (e.g., a toggle button that always matches the PyVista state), consider polling the first actor's representation and updating the UI accordingly.

 ---

 *If you have suggestions or want to contribute, feel free to open an issue or pull request!*